 If you are writing an anthropology essay on the Navajo people, you may choose to talk about housing structures.
-This Chicago/Turabian author-date style Sample Bibliography provides five resources for you to start researching this subject.
+This 17th edition of the Chicago/Turabian author-date style sample bibliography provides five resources for you to start researching this subject.

 Writing and researching in your anthropology or history class can be fun and interesting as you learn about the past and the way humans interact with each other.
-This Chicago/Turabian author-date style Sample Bibliography gives you a good start on this subject.
+This Chicago/Turabian author-date style sample bibliography gives you a good start on your studies in anthropology.